 Besides basic foods, macrobiotics makes several other diet recommendations:

-- No processed, sugared, dyed, canned, bottled, or otherwise adulterated
+- No processed, sugared, dyed, canned, bottled, or otherwise adulterated food.

 No foods produced using pesticides, chemical fertilizers or preservatives.